All Episodes

 We see things changing that we never imagined before.

-Those are not conversations that uh ought to be had by people who have financial interest in the outcome.
+Those are not conversations that ought to be had by people who have financial interest in the outcome.

 And unfortunately, we've begun to ignore all that.

-And there are other re reasons that people shouldn't talk openly about some of these ideas without really doing their homework.
+And there are other reasons that people shouldn't talk openly about some of these ideas without really doing their homework.

-And oftentimes what you find, and I don't know if you've experienced this in your life, but it happens in many walks of life, you're in a in a scary situation, someone grabs control and starts barking out orders, not knowing if those are the right orders.
+And oftentimes what you find, and I don't know if you've experienced this in your life, but it happens in many walks of life, you're in a scary situation.

-And so what happened with COVID was to two weeks, right, to sh to bend the curve.
+And so what happened with COVID was two weeks, right, to bend the curve, we had no idea what we were dealing with.

 That metastasized into this authoritarian overreach that now has conditioned many Americans, especially Americans on the left side of the aisle, to just want to believe this stuff.